thisdotrob/family-monolith/llm-prompts/frontend-scaffolding-implementation/07-feat(webapp)-implement-automatic-token-refresh-link.md

 You are an expert software engineer.
 This is a complex but crucial step.
-Your task is to implement the automatic token refresh logic using an Apollo Link.
+Your task is to implement the automatic token refresh logic in the webapp using an Apollo Link.

 **Commit Title:** `feat(webapp): implement automatic token refresh link`